CityBird logo

 Frequently Asked Questions

-How much does it cost to open a CityBird franchise?
+How long does it take to break even with a CityBird franchise?

 Interested in CityBird?